 Our flower garden committee maintains and adds to the beauty of the landscape of the church grounds.
-If you like to plant flowers, pull weeds, spread mulch or help in anyway with the parish landscape, please call Chris Heckman at 570.539.2515.
+If you like to plant flowers, pull weeds, spread mulch or help in anyway with the parish landscape, please call the parish office at 570.374.4113.

 Funeral Luncheon Team

 As a service to the bereaved, the committee will provide a luncheon following a funeral Mass.
 The luncheon is held in the social hall located on the lower level of the Church.
 Team members on a rotating basis are called to provide covered dishes for the meal, and/or to assist with set-up or clean-up.
 To volunteer, please contact Linda Houser at 570.374.9563.

 The GIFT program’s goal is to help adults expand the understanding of the Catholic faith and the desire to live it.
 There are a variety of adult educational programs offered each year which include Roman Catholic based Bible studies, discussions of theology and Catholic Church doctrine, review of movies and books, sharing prayer approaches and experiences, participation in days of reflection and retreats, as well as other educational activities deemed to meet the adult educational needs of the parish.
 For more information contact Carol or Paul Parowski at 570.539.4283.

 Greeters help the Pastor fulfill the vision God has given him by making those who come through the doors of the church feel at home.
 Most of all, we help both parishioners and visitors feel welcomed.
 If you wish to volunteer as a greeter, please contact the parish office at 570-374-4113.

 The greeting card ministry sends cards of sympathy, get well wishes and birthday greetings to parishioners from the parish.
 Each volunteer sends card for a designated month.
 If you wish to volunteer, please contact Agnes Janas at 570.473.3690.